open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 ### Head samplers

-A head sampler is responsible for computing a new span's initial [`TraceState`](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.29.0/specification/trace/api.md#tracestate) (among other data).
+A head sampler is responsible for computing the `rv` and `th` values in a new span's initial [`TraceState`](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.29.0/specification/trace/api.md#tracestate).
 Notable inputs to that computation include the parent span's trace state (if a parent span exists) and the new span's trace ID.

 First, a consistent `Sampler` decides which sampling probability to use.
 The sampler MAY select any value of T. If a valid `SpanContext` is provided in the call to `ShouldSample` (indicating that the span being created will be a child span),